What are you looking for in a photographer?

 Basically this will involve heading out to a practice facility and drilling photographing different aspects of the sport, looking at the best shooting positions, lenses, etc.

-Additionally, we have written a fairly extensive document on how we photograph volleyball and what we are looking for from a photographer who works with us.
+Additionally, we have written a fairly extensive document on how we approach photographing volleyball, what we have found works, what we are looking for from a photographer who works with us (we'll supply a link to that), etc.

 So, don't worry if you haven't photographed volleyball - we may be able to get you up to speed prior to the season starting.
-However, once the season starts, we won't have time for training, so - if you are interested - get in touch soon!
+However, once the season starts, we won't have time for training, so - if you are interested get in touch now.

 Will you provide gear, or do I need my own?

-Understand that you will usually be shooting a minimum of ISO 1600 at f/2.8 or f/2.0 so we need cameras which perform well at higher ISOs.
+You will usually be shooting a minimum of ISO 3200-6400 at f/2.8, so we absolutely need cameras which perform well at higher ISOs.

-Regardless of what camera you shoot with, it MUST be able to output RAW+JPG files at the same time.
+Regardless of what equipment you shoot with, it MUST be able to output RAW+JPG files at the same time.

 We usually shoot along the following lines: